calipho-sib/cellosaurus-wikidata-bot/README.md

 	./Main.py Q53439980 /project/cellosaurus.txt

-In this case, the dump is provided, the bot will check the item id for the release, check the cellosaurus dump and start the integration of Cellosaurus data.
+In this case, the dump is provided, the bot will check the item id for the release, check the Cellosaurus dump and start the integration of Cellosaurus data.